The Nine Pillars

 Air Quality & Ventilation

-The landmark COGfx studies conducted by Harvard's T.H.
-Chan School of Public Health demonstrated that cognitive function scores were 101% higher when participants worked in simulated green building environments with enhanced ventilation rates and reduced VOC concentrations.
-A follow-up study showed that even moderate increases in PM2.5 and CO2 levels produced significant acute declines in cognitive test performance, including decision-making, strategic thinking, and information processing.
+Harvard researchers put numbers to this.
+In their landmark COGfx studies, cognitive function scores doubled when people worked in buildings with better ventilation and fewer chemicals.
+A follow-up showed that even moderate rises in PM2.5 and CO2 produced immediate declines in decision-making, strategic thinking, and information processing.

-Building materials are a primary source of indoor chemical exposure.
-Formaldehyde off-gasses from composite wood products, adhesives, and certain insulation materials.
-Benzene is released by paints, lacquers, and synthetic furnishings.
-Indoor VOC concentrations are 2.5 to 5 times higher than outdoor levels regardless of geography.
-VOCs originate from paints, adhesives, furnishings, consumer products, and combustion appliances.
-Poor ventilation and high indoor humidity exacerbate accumulation.
-Prolonged exposure is linked to respiratory irritation, neurological effects, neurocognitive impairment, and increased cancer risk.
+Much of this pollution comes from the building itself.
+Formaldehyde off-gasses from composite wood, adhesives, and insulation.
+Benzene is released by paints and synthetic furnishings.
+Indoor VOC levels run 2.5 to 5 times higher than outdoor levels regardless of where you live.
+Poor ventilation and high humidity make it worse.
+Long-term exposure is linked to respiratory problems, neurological effects, and increased cancer risk.

-Designing with air means specifying ventilation rates that exceed minimum code requirements (the WELL Standard recommends rates 30% above ASHRAE 62.1 minimums), selecting materials that minimize off-gassing, incorporating operable windows where climate permits, and designing air distribution systems that deliver fresh air to the breathing zone rather than simply meeting bulk exchange rates.
+Designing for air means exceeding minimum ventilation codes (the WELL Standard recommends 30% above ASHRAE 62.1 minimums), choosing materials that do not off-gas, adding operable windows where climate allows, and delivering fresh air to where people actually breathe, not just meeting bulk exchange numbers.

 Allen, J.G. et al. (2016).
 Environmental Health Perspectives. | EPA Indoor Air Quality Report (2025). | Healthy Materials Sector Analysis (2025).